Moral Hazard and Healthcare

 Beyond Moral Hazard

-Healthcare is very tangled up in the moral hazard argument which assumes that patients "consume less healthcare when they are required to pay more for it out of pocket."
+Healthcare is very tangled up in the moral hazard logic which assumes that patients "consume less healthcare when they are required to pay more for it out of pocket."

 There are several serious flaws in this line of thinking:

-• For the patient, the deterrent to moral hazard is already sufficient: the fear associated with uncertainty, treatment, pain, not to mention the risk of harm due to medical errors.
+- For the patient, the deterrent to moral hazard is already sufficient: the fear associated with uncertainty, treatment costs, medical debt, pain, not to mention the risk of harm due to medical errors.
 These elements loom large in the minds and motivations of patients.
 People generally try to avoid utilizing healthcare.
 Going to the doctor is not as appealing as eating pizza or drinking beer.

-• Finally, the problem of clarity: when people order burgers at a drive thru, they are willfully, consciously making a decision to consume something: they are presented with a clearly priced menu, the opportunity to select from the options, the opportunity to confirm their order and the price, then promptly receive what they ordered.
-Healthcare by contrast rarely offers this kind of experience.
+- Finally, the problem of clarity: when people order burgers at a drive thru, they are willfully, consciously making a decision to consume something: they are presented with a clearly priced menu, the opportunity to select from the options, the opportunity to confirm their order and the price, then promptly receive what they ordered.
+Healthcare by contrast rarely - safe to say never - offers this kind of experience.
 Bills accumulate via non-transparent processes and fee schedules, then are delivered via inscrutable paperwork.
 Patients must wait to see if a treatment is effective or not.
 If it's not they are forced to start another cycle of "consumption."

 In this context, going on about moral hazard and "over-consumption" feels like nonsense.